Industrial Wall Rock Climbing

 Weather station 4.2 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Industrial Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Industrial Wall:

 Featured Route For Industrial Wall